Assistive Listening Devices and Hearing Aid Accessories

 They stream the audio from the TV to your hearing aids.
 However, the TV still plays normal audio for anyone else watching the same program, so you can share the same shows together.
 Each manufacturer has their own version of the television streamers.

 It is a small and discreet device that plugs directly into the audio jack of your phone and allows you to fully use your phone normally.
 Plugging it into the phone means it does not require a battery, as it uses the power from the phone itself.
 It provides up to 80 hours of streaming of call or even music audio from your phone and is compatible with most smartphone models.

 The remote control makes adjusting your hearing aids much easier, without needing to take your hearing aids out.
 It is small enough to connect to your keychain, so you can take it with you wherever you go.
 It allows you to adjust all the essential features of your hearing aids.
 You can turn them on or off, switch through your programs, adjust your volume, and so on.

 The Remote Link device is the accessory required to have service appointments through WIDEX REMOTE CARE.
 With Remote Link and a smartphone, you can connect with your clinician for a remote appointment.
-Our clinician can make tuning adjustments to your hearing aids and speak with you from their office.
+Our clinician can make tuning adjustments to your hearing aids and speak with you face-to-face from their office.
 This accessory is very useful when you need minor help with your hearing aids but don’t want to, or can’t, visit your clinic.
 It’s great if you’re traveling or feel sick.